liammellofarley/voisin/README.md

 Class: Places partners in the category they belong, possible options are farmer, gund, ufsc.

+Type: You shouldn't have to mess with this.
 # Body

 The body is written in a language called markdown, it comes after the final "--".
 For 99% of stuff that means you just type text in, but there are some places where you may want to make headers (bold and larger font), bold or italicize, or put links and images in.